solita/solita.github.com/_posts/2021-12-15-can-you-keep-a-secret.md

 inside the binary 😱 Luckily for us, there is a solution for this, which is endorsed by OWASP: a cross-platform high-level cryptographic library called **[Themis](https://www.cossacklabs.com/themis/)**.

-### Themis to the rescue 🔐
+### Using Themis 🔐

-Let's start by adding Themis as a project dependency, editing **build.gradle** inside the app module:
+Let's start by adding Themis as a project dependency, by editing **build.gradle** inside the app module:

 ```groovy
 dependencies {